|Vogue 2009 via|

 There are a few equestrian boot traditions that either originated or perpetuated through the sport of fox hunting.

 |Start of a fox hunt at Downton Abbey via|

 I don't want to get too off-topic, but for Downton Abbey fans, Jane Asten's World at www.janeaustensworld.wordpress.com, has an interesting, balanced, and fairly comprehensive post on the history, traditions, attire, etc. of fox hunting here.

 |Lady Mary at Downton Abbey via|

 |Men's dress boots with brown cuffed hunt tops and outer tabs|

-Black dress boots with brown cuffs are worn at a formal hunt by male members who have been awarded their "colors," and in modern times, a female Master or Huntsman.
-Colors is considered an honor, awarded by the Master of Foxhounds (MFH) at his discretion.
-For long-standing members of a hunt, wearing "colors" means one has earned the privilege of wearing the club's color on one's jacket collar, club insignia on one's buttons, and certain other attire.
+Black dress boots with brown cuffs are worn at a formal hunt by male members who have been awarded "Colors," and in modern times, a female Master or Huntsman.
+Colors are considered an honor, awarded by the Master of Foxhounds (MFH) at his discretion.
+For long-standing members of a hunt, wearing Colors means one has earned the privilege of wearing the club's color on one's jacket collar, club insignia on one's buttons, and certain other attire.

-Ladies of the hunt who have been awarded their colors wear black dress boots with black patent leather cuffs.
-Cuffed boots is a tradition still practiced in the countryside, so do be aware of that when choosing riding boots for non-hunting wear.
+Ladies of the hunt who have been awarded their Colors wear black dress boots with black patent leather cuffs.
+The wearing of cuffed boots is a tradition still known and practiced in the countryside, so do be aware of that when choosing riding boots for non-hunting wear.

 Images: 1.
 Vogue, 2009 via mermaidinmadras 2. via Mermaidinmadras 3.
 Dehner 4.
 Metropolitan Museum of Art, 5.
 Hermitage Museum 6.
 Cavenders 7-8.
 Vogel 9.
 Fieggen 10.
 Dehner 11.
 Ariat 12.
 Powderham Castle, Devon 13-14.
 Downton Abbey via janeaustensworld.wordpress.com 15-16.
 Dehner